 The Solution: Our three-part series, The Resilient Nonprofit: Collaboration and Creative Solutions for Success, is a dedicated space for regional nonprofit leaders to move beyond survival mode.
 Through a focus on organizational strengths and creative collaboration, we will explore strategies for moving your charitable mission with a focus on sustainability and explore ways that strategic alliances and shared services can protect your mission while increasing your impact.
 Join a cohort of Executive Directors, senior staff, and Board members to investigate sustainable approaches for the future.

-Session 1: Strategic Alliances in Practice: When, Why, and How Nonprofits Partner
+We are again hosting Session 1: Strategic Alliances in Practice: When, Why, and How Nonprofits Partner, which was impacted by the snow in February

 Strategic partnerships, including alliances, program transfers, administrative consolidations, and mergers, can help nonprofits strengthen impact, extend capacity, solve persistent challenges, and respond to changing conditions when approached thoughtfully.